DisonGo/CmakeBuildExample/README.md

 # Useful CMake preset configs
-***P.S** This configs are just the ones I am using in my current projects.
+***P.S.** These configurations are just the ones I am using in my current projects.
 I am not considering them perfect in any way, just useful.*